-Notice: This decision is subject to formal revision before publication in the District of Columbia Register.
-Parties are requested to notify the Office Manager of any formal errors in order that corrections be made prior to publication.
-This is not intended to provide an opportunity of a substantive challenge to the decision.
+Notice: This decision may be formally revised before it is published in the District of Columbia Register and the Office of Employee Appeals' website.
+Parties should promptly notify the Office Manager of any formal errors so that this Office can correct them before publishing the decision.
+This notice is not intended to provide an opportunity for a substantive challenge to the decision.